Zeldax64/Nokia-LCD5110-HAL/README.md

 # Nokia-LCD5110-HAL

-This library is used to control Nokia's 5110 LCD's on STM32 devices.
+This library is used to control Nokia's 5110 LCD on STM32 devices.
-It's built on STM's HAL and intends to offer an easy and fast way to use 5110 using HAL's GPIOs.
+It was built on STM's HAL and intends to offer an easy and fast way to use 5110 using HAL's GPIOs.
 It's also based on two other 5110 libraries:
   1) Tilen Majerle's
      @website	http://stm32f4-discovery.com